torchbox-forks/wagtail-orderable/sandbox/README.md

 This directory contains a sandbox Wagtail project for testing and development purposes.
 It includes basic configurations and apps to facilitate testing of the `wagtail-orderable` package.

+- Last tested with Wagtail 7.2 and Django 5.2

 ## Run the sandbox

 Set up you virtual environment and install the requirements: